Part II: Functions and Objects#

 def postinit() -> None {

-# Called after init completes
+# Called after the auto-generated init completes

 print(f"Created {self.name}");